dhruvkabra/dhruvkabra/README.md

 ### Hi there 👋

+- 🔭 I’m currently studying RENEWABLE ENERGY
+- 🌱 I’m currently learning more about ENERGY MARKETS
+- 👯 I’m looking to collaborate on FUN PROJECTS
+- 🤔 I’m looking for help with ML
+- 💬 Ask me about RENEWABLES
+- 😄 Pronouns: he/him

 <!--
 **dhruvkabra/dhruvkabra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.